Softsun2/dotfiles-nix-darwin/notes/nix-darwin-xdg.md

 # Home Manager and the Home Directory

-My home directory has been a mess and recently I've desired some organization with the following properties:
+My home directory has been a mess and recently I've desired some organization with the following property:
 -   Isolate (by location not access) personal data from program data.
 Clear seperation of my data and program data means less clutter and more focused file syncing if I decide to do so.
--   A garbage collected downloads directory

 ## XDG